 Within the framework of these programs, the Bank cooperates closely with the relevant ministries and contributes to the development of new support programs, as well as to changes in existing programs based on requests from the Bank's existing and potential clients.

-When carrying out subsidized transactions, the Bank acts according to the "one-stop shop" principle and provides clients with a full range of services.
-This ranges from providing initial consulting, preparing the client for joining the program and ensuring the transaction is included in the register of subsidized transactions to providing direct support of the loan and communicating the client's position regarding subsidizing mechanisms to the subsidy program administrators.
+When carrying out subsidized transactions, events for companies that are exporters, the Bank acts according to the "one-stop shop" manufacturers and buyers of Russian products for clarifying the terms of subsidy programs.
+The Bank principle and provides clients with a full range of services.
+This ranges from providing initial helps many companies to expand their capabilities consulting, preparing the client for joining the and prospects in the implementation of export projects through low-cost financing. program and ensuring the transaction is included in the register of subsidized transactions to providing direct support of the loan and communicating the Business digitalization has become a key area of client's position regarding subsidizing mechanisms trade finance development in 2020.
+Therefore, to the subsidy program administrators. solutions were developed in 2020 on the basis